Preparing Your Lawn for Winter

 As temperatures decrease and growth slows down, you can gradually reduce the height of your blades when mowing until they reach this optimal length.
 Make sure the last few lawn trims of the fall season are at this short height.

-How to keep grass green in winter
+How to keep your lawn green in winter

 Once you’ve fine-tuned the proper height to cut your grass for winter, you may wonder whether you should fertilize, too.
 After all, the extreme weather conditions of winter take a toll on your lawn.
 But since your grass goes dormant when the freezing cold temperatures arrive, it’s best to do your prep before that happens.